avabellaw/my-recipe/readme.md

     * The original select tag, which they're based on, has ID and name attributes.
     * It is not possible to add the ID and name fields without doing so manually using JavaScript.

 ### Deployment

 #### Deployment dependencies

 To deploy to Heroku, a Procfile and requirements.txt file is needed.

+**Procfile**
-* The Procfile tells Heroku how to run the app.
+* Tells Heroku how to run the app.
+* It contains "web: python run.py"

+**requirements.txt**
-* The requirements.txt file lists the dependencies needed to be installed for the project.
+* lists the dependencies needed to be installed by Heroku for the project.
+* Generate this file by running "pip freeze --local > requirements.txt"
+* Install the project's packages to a virtual Python environment.
+This will mean your requirements file only has the project's dependencies.
+    * It is best practice to do this for all projects.

 I have kept both these files **only** on the production branch.
 Both branches are identical apart from these two files.